elMuso/elMuso.github.io/content/posts/obras_bolivianas.en.md

 +++
 categories = ["Anuncio","2021","Libro"]
 date = "2021-07-02"
-description = "Lanzamiento inicial de un libro de partituras" linktitle = "" title = "De Obras Bolivianas 1ª Edición" slug = "de-obras-bolivianas" type = "image" previewUrl = "/de-obras-bolivianas.jpg"
+description = "Initial release of a sheet compilation book" linktitle = "" title = "De Obras Bolivianas 1º Edition" slug = "de-obras-bolivianas" type = "image" previewUrl = "/de-obras-bolivianas.jpg"
 downloadUrl = "https://github.com/elMuso/DeObrasBolivianas/raw/main/De%20Obras%20Bolivianas.pdf"
 +++

-Esta es la primera edición de esta recopilación, contiene unos cuantos arreglos y transcripciones de partituras originales para piano.
-12 obras en total.
-Dirigido a quien le sirva.
+This is the first edition of this recopilation, it contains some arrangements and transcriptions of original sheets for piano.
+In total 12 music pieces.
+For interested people.

 **CC 4.0 N.C**<!--more-->

-### Listado de obras incluidas en este libro
+### The musical pieces included in this book

 * A Pleno Sol - Miguel Ángel Valda